w3c/vc-di-ecdsa-test-suite/testVectorGuide.md

   - [Configuring Test Data Generation](#Configuring-test-data-generation)

 ## Usage
-The suites call on a common config file stored at `./config/runner.json`.
+The suites call on a set of common config files stored at `./config/`.
-The test vectors call on a common config file stored at `./config/vector.json`.
+- `./config/runner.json` is for test suite specific configuration.
+- `./config/vector.json` is for test vector specific configuration.

 ### Configuring the Test Data
-The tests run a set of static test vectors.
+The tests run a set of static test vectors configured by `./config/vectors.json.`.
-The vectors are configured in the `credentials` section of a suite.
+The vectors are configured for each suite and contain a credentials section.

 Credentials configuration consists of 3 properties:
 - `create` for issuance or VC creation tests.